tjknoth/cse130-web/lectures/02-haskell.md

 (I) final

-    _Answer:_ a lsit of pairs represents key-value pairs in a dictionary; `f` performs lookup by key
+    _Answer:_ a list of pairs represents key-value pairs in a dictionary; `f` performs lookup by key